 Cervical and vulvar cancer in females.
 Penile cancer in males.
 And anal cancer for both.
 Also, there are head and neck cancers linked to HPV.

 Cervical cancer is the fourth most-common cancer in women worldwide.
 It had previously been No. 2.
-And there’s a vaccine that prevents cervical cancer.
+More than 9 out of 10 instances of cervical cancer are caused by HPV, and almost all cervical cancer cases can be prevented by HPV vaccination.

 How effective is the vaccine at preventing cancer?